Enhance your education

-You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, Academic Support and Achievement (ASAP) or Institutional Research and Assessment.
+You may be assigned responsibilities in offices such as Recreational Sports, Research and Sponsored Programs, Academic Support and Achievement (ASAP) or Institutional Research and Analysis.

-Graduate Assistants typically receive tuition support for a maximum of six credit hours per semester.
-Some Graduate Assistant positions will also receive an academic year stipend averaging between $5,000 - $7,000 for a maximum of 20 hours per week for the academic year.
+Graduate assistants typically receive tuition support for a maximum of six credit hours per semester.
+Some graduate assistant positions will also receive an academic year stipend averaging between $5,000 - $9,000 for a maximum of 20 hours per week for the academic year.

 You must be accepted into a degree program or have a pending application to a degree program before you can apply for a graduate assistant position.
 Only students that have been accepted into a degree program can be offered a graduate assistant position.